Allentorffer History, Family Crest & Coats of Arms

 Early History of the Allentorffer family

-Another 131 words (9 lines of text) are included under the topic Early Allentorffer History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Allentorffer research.
+Another 66 words (5 lines of text) are included under the topic Early Allentorffer History in all our PDF Extended History products and printed products wherever possible.

 Allentorffer Spelling Variations